marcransome/talkypi/README.md

 ##Fun Stuff

-###Reboot notifications
+###Startup notifications
-Using a simple cron job you can generate notifications whenever your Raspberry Pi reboots:
+Using a simple cron job you can generate a notification whenever your Raspberry Pi starts up (after a power loss or manual/automatic reboot):

 Find out where `talkypi` was installed: